napari/napari/docs/source/plugins/for_plugin_developers.rst

 Matching hook implementations to specifications
 """""""""""""""""""""""""""""""""""""""""""""""

-Currently (as of April, 2020), the only way that napari knows *which* hook specification your implementation matches is by looking at the *name* of your decorated function.
-So in the example above, it was **critical** that our hook implementation was literally named ``napari_get_reader``:
+By default, ``napari`` matches your implementation to one of our hook specifications by looking at the *name* of your decorated function.
+So in the example above, because hook implementation was literally named ``napari_get_reader``, it gets interpreted as an implementation for the hook specification of the same name.

 .. code-block:: python